 When you're ready to cook them, pour the soaking water off and use a large amount of water in the pan.
 Drain this water before you prepare them to eat.

 Phosphorus is another mineral that can build up in your blood when your kidneys don’t work properly.
 When this happens, calcium can be pulled from your bones and can collect in your skin or blood vessels.
 Bone disease can then become a problem, making you more likely to have a bone break.

-Soft drinks contain phosphorus so only drink clear ones.
-Do not drink Mountain Dew® (any kind), colas, root beers, Dr.Pepper® (any kind).
+Soft drinks contain phosphorus, so only drink clear ones.
+Don’t drink Mountain Dew® (any kind), colas, root beers, Dr.Pepper® (any kind).
 Also, avoid Hawaiian Punch®, Fruitworks®, Cool® iced tea, and Aquafina® tangerine pineapple.

-Beer also has phosphorus – avoid all kinds.
+Beer also has phosphorus.
+Avoid all kinds.

 We all need to pay attention to what we eat.
 If you have kidney disease, following a renal diet gives you more control over how you feel.
 Work with your providers and dietitian because you’re the most important part of your healthcare team.

 Last reviewed by a Cleveland Clinic medical professional on 12/06/2021.